Fun With Stress 2.1

 Moreover, thoughts about a perceived dangerous situation tend to come up like hiccups: unexpected and un-willed, we have no control over them.
 The more problematic we find our situation to be, the more often these kind of thoughts are apt to enter our minds, pushing our buttons and triggering our stress response.
 Here our ability to push our own buttons becomes clear, and with it the possibility of pushing them multiple times a day – and night, for just imagine what happens when we wish to sleep, but our oh so well-known incessant mental chatter emerges!

-Merely thinking about a potential dangerous or unwanted situation can actually trigger our stress response.
+Just thinking about a potentially dangerous or unwanted situation can push our buttons and trigger a stress response.
 Image: Geralt

-In the next blogpost we’ll investigate anatomically and physiologically what it means when to be in work-mode or recovery-mode, how they are connected to chronic stress, and what they have to do with our levels and availability of energy.
+In the next chapter we’ll investigate anatomically and physiologically what it means to be in work-mode or recovery-mode, how they are connected to chronic stress, and what they have to do with our levels and availability of energy.

 For now,